FoundryApp/foundry-cli/README.md

 3. `$ foundry go`
 <br/>

 Once your cloud environment is ready, you can start coding.
-Once Foundry install all You will see that Foundry triggers all functions you mentioned in the config file each time you save your code.
+Once Foundry installs all You will see that Foundry triggers all functions you mentioned in the config file each time you save your code.

 - [Read more on how to access production Firestore data and users](#config-file-foundryyaml)
 - [Read more on how to set environment variables](#environment-variables)